pictoune/AnkiLingoFlash/README.md

 <img src="./title_for_readme.png" alt="AnkiLingoFlash" width="300" />

 AnkiLingoFlash is a powerful browser extension that automates the creation of Anki flashcards for language learning.
-Currently available for Chrome and Firefox, with Edge support coming soon, it seamlessly integrates with your browsing experience to enhance your language acquisition process.
+Currently available for Chrome, Edge and Firefox, it seamlessly integrates with your browsing experience to enhance your language acquisition process.

 ![AnkiLingoFlash Demo](demo.gif)